deepset-ai/haystack/README.md

 ## Documentation

-If you're new to the project, check out [What is Haystack?](https://haystack.deepset.ai/overview/intro) then go through the [Get Started Guide](https://haystack.deepset.ai/overview/quick-start) and build your first LLM application in a matter of minutes.
+If you're new to the project, check out "What is Haystack?" then go through the "Get Started Guide" and build your first LLM application in a matter of minutes.
 Keep learning with the [tutorials](https://haystack.deepset.ai/tutorials?v=2.0).
 For more advanced use cases, or just to get some inspiration, you can browse our Haystack recipes in the [Cookbook](https://github.com/deepset-ai/haystack-cookbook).